iainnash/fwb-memberprofile/README.md

-# seasonpass
+# FWB Profile / seasonpass

-seasonpass is an ERC-721 "season pass" NFT for token gated communities/DAO's.
+FWB Profile / seasonpass (working title) is an ERC-721 "member profile" NFT for Friends with Benefits.

 this project environment is currently configured with hardhat & typescript.